Rudolf Trenkel: World War II

 In late June, Trenkel was transferred to 2.
 Staffel of JG 52.
 The Staffel had just been placed under the command of Hauptmann Johannes Wiese and was subordinated to I. Gruppe (1st group) of JG 52 headed by Hauptmann Helmut Bennemann.
 The Gruppe was based at Bilyi Kolodyaz, approximately 10 km southeast of Vovchansk, and was fighting in support of Case Blue, the strategic summer offensive in southern Russia with the objective to capture the oil fields of Baku, Grozny and Maykop.
-While based at Bilyi Kolodyaz, Trenkel claimed two aerial victories, including a Mikoyan-Gurevich MiG-1 on 1 July.
+While based at Bilyi Kolodyaz, Trenkel claimed two aerial victories, including a MiG-1 fighter on 1 July.

 On 3 July, the Gruppe moved to a forward airfield near the village Novy Grinev located approximately 30 km south-southwest from Novy Oskol and to Artyomovsk on 9 July.
 Here on 12 July, Trenkel claimed a Lavochkin-Gorbunov-Gudkov LaGG-3 shot down.
 To support German forces fighting in the Battle of the Caucasus, I. Gruppe relocated to an airfield at Kerch, in the east of Crimea, on 2 August.
 At the time, the Gruppe was moved around as a kind of fire brigade, deployed in areas where the Soviet Air Forces was particular active.
 The Gruppe then moved to Oryol on 15 August.
 On 6 December, the Gruppe moved to an airfield at Rossosh.
 Here on 17 December Trenkel became an "ace-in-a-day" for the first time when he claimed six Ilyushin Il-2 ground-attack aircraft shot down.

 On 28 January 1943, Trenkel was awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe).
 (Note: According to Obermaier on 11 December 1942.)
 Following the German defeat at Stalingrad and Soviet advance in Voronezh–Kharkov offensive, I. Gruppe was moved to Anapa located on the northern coast of the Black Sea near the Sea of Azov on 16 May.
 While Trenkel reached Anapa on 24 May.
 Following 75 aerial victories claimed with JG 52, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 19 August 1943.
 On 1 November, Trenkel made a forced landing in his Bf 109 G-6 (Werknummer 140167—factory number) 6 km north of Dzhankoi following combat with Ilyushin Il-2 ground attack and Yakovlev Yak-9 fighter aircraft.
 In 1944, he was forced to bail out five times within ten days.
 On 14 July 1944, Trenkel was credited with his 100th aerial victory.
 He was the 83rd Luftwaffe pilot to achieve the century mark.